 And they haven't slept well, because they're constantly worrying that the weather will be good, that all of the vendors will show up on time, and that nothing dramatic has occurred within the wedding party overnight.
-They're on site telling the lighting crew where to put things, and supervising the arrival of the rental equipment, and the setup of the décor.
+They're on-site telling the lighting crew where to put things, and supervising the arrival of the rental equipment, and the setup of the décor.
 They don't leave until the last guest is gone, the mess is cleaned up, and vendors have been paid.

 Wedding planners play the bad guy, all day long.

-From harassing a rental company until they go back and get the correct chairs the bride ordered, to having to enforce whatever rules the bride and groom want observed on their big day (no pics at wedding, no social media posting, no shots at the bar, etc.).
+From harassing a rental company until they go back and get the correct chairs the bride ordered, to having to enforce whatever rules the bride and groom want to be observed on their big day (no pics at the wedding, no social media posting, no shots at the bar, etc.).
 Brides and grooms might think it's simple to tell a wedding planner to have a guest cut off at the bar, but they don't take into account that their close friend or family member is likely already drunk enough to be pretty irritated when the bartender shuts them down — and somebody has to deal with the fallout.

 Wedding planners carry backup supplies of all kinds.